akshayparihardev/Thought-of-the-Day/README.md

 _Your daily spark of wisdom!_

-## 🗓️ Date: **2025-07-04**
+## 🗓️ Date: **2025-07-05**

 ### 💬 Today's Insight:
 ```
-> We are all connected; to each other, biologically.
-To the Earth, chemically.
-To the rest of the universe, atomically. ❤️ - Neil deGrasse Tyson
+> In nature, nothing is created, nothing is lost, everything changes. ❤️ - Antoine Lavoisier
 ```

 ---